 3. Invest across the globe.
 It’s easier than ever to invest your portfolio across the world utilizing low-cost index funds—and you’ll be better diversified than if you give into “home bias.”
 Mutual fund companies also have all-in-one funds that can provide you with a fully diversified portfolio that’s automatically rebalanced.
 Alternatively, you can simply add international funds to offset the excessive exposure your portfolio might already have to your home country.

 4. Use your 401(k) plan’s auto-increase feature.
 Are you saving just a small amount of each paycheck and you can’t get yourself to contribute more?
 Your 401(k) plan may have an auto-increase feature that boosts your contribution at a set time in the future.
 A 1% auto-increase once or twice per year will get you headed in the right direction.

 5. Prepare for the worst.
 Before taking investment risks, make sure your life’s financial foundation is in good order.
 My philosophy: Once money goes into an investment account, it should stay there for the long haul.
 For that to happen, you first need to build up your emergency fund and pay off any consumer debt, especially credit card debt.
 That way, you won’t have to dip into your investment portfolio to pay for short-term needs—and that should give you the confidence to buy less familiar investments.

-Ross Menke is a certified financial planner and the founder of Lyndale Financial, a fee-only financial planning firm in Nashville, Tennessee.
+Ross Menke is a Certified Financial Planner.
 He’s passionate about helping folks make financial decisions that reflect their true purpose.
-Ross’s previous blogs include Hole-in-One, Seeking Certainty and Spending Happily.
+Ross’s previous articles include Hole-in-One, Seeking Certainty and Spending Happily.
 Follow Ross on Twitter @RossVMenke.